-The exit from Highway 3 West over the Oldman River Valley is not signed, (at this time), for Elizabeth Hall Wetlands, however, signage for the exit to the Bridge Valley Golf Course will lead to the exact location.
+The exit from Highway 3 West over the Oldman River Valley is not signed, (at this time of writing), for Elizabeth Hall Wetlands, however, signage for the exit to the Bridge Valley Golf Course will lead to the exact location.
 At the end of the road, Bridge Valley Golf Course is on the right and the gate to parking for Elizabeth Hall Wetlands (originally known as the Oxbow Lake Nature Area) is clearly signed on the left.
 Can't miss it.

 A clearly defined, short, gravel link leads from the parking area beneath mature trees to a reddish brown, crushed brick loop trail circling the picturesque pond in the center of the interpretive pathway around the outside edge of the 15 hectare (37 acre) parcel.
-Soon, deteriorating wooden pilings along pond banks hint of past activity.
+Soon, deteriorating wooden pilings along pond banks hint of past industrial activity.
 Interpretive signage along the path introduces a wide variety of plant, avian and small animal occupation.
 Dogs and bikes are not allowed here for obvious reasons.

 On warm, sunny days, painted turtles basking in the sun are abundant.
 The main trail loop is about 2 KM (1¼ miles) long with options to lengthen for special wilderness experiences spanning an hour or more.
 This is a great place to sit, ponder and become absorbed by the special beauty of the minute detail.